A Flavor for Every You

 What makes Tweens special is their refusal to pick a single lane—they experiment with different outlets of self expression, identity, and interests—and this trait spills over into how they interact on digital channels.
 Our goal was to make Bomb Pop synonymous with Tween culture by putting the brand at the center of their universe, with content that celebrated them for all that they are—Not One Thing.
 This year’s evolution reminds them that Bomb Pop has a flavor for every “you.”
 A multitude of creative units surrounds Tweens and injects our spirit of fun, optimism, and visual delight through celebrations of Tweens’ multidimmensionality.
 These units are deployeded through videos, social GIFs, TikToks, Snap Lenses, and influencers—an array of platforms as diverse as our audience’s interests.
 By meeting Tweens where they consume media and providing them with true brand experiences, we’re tapping into and igniting their passion for self-expression through creativity and engaging with this younger audience on a whole new level.

-We crafted a fully-integrated digital campaign called Not One Thing that lived up to its title in every aspect, all the way down to our media plan.
-Our content pushed creative boundaries and brought a unique world of mashups to life across key Tween channels, including TikTok, Twitch, SoundCloud, Instagram, Snapchat, Twitter, Facebook, Pinterest, and YouTube.
-Our campaign invited Tweens to delight in impossible combinations (both IRL and with frozen treats) and introduced them to a world created by mashup culture, infinite possibilities, and the idea that anything goes.
+We crafted a fully-integrated digital campaign called Not One Thing that lives up to its title in every aspect, all the way down to our media plan.
+Our content pushes creative boundaries and brings the creative world of mashup culture to life across key Tween channels, including TikTok, Snapchat, Twitch, YouTube, Instagram, and Facebook.
+Our campaign invites Tweens to delight in impossible combinations (both IRL and with frozen treats) that happen when nobody is forced to choose a lane.
+We’re helping them ignite their own creativity within a world created by mashup culture, infinite possibilities, and the idea that anything goes.

 Jeremy Hrynewycz, Senior Brand Manager, Bomb Pop